-First Aid at Work Qualification + AED (Blended)
+First Aid at Work Qualification + AED Mandatory e-Learning

 Who should attend

-Attendance throughout the entire duration of the course is mandatory.
-At the tutor's discretion, participants who arrive late may not be allowed admission to this course – this decision is at the tutor’s discretion.
+Attendance for the entire duration of the course is mandatory.
+Participants who arrive late may not be allowed admission to this course – this decision is at the tutor’s discretion.

 It is the responsibility of individuals to ensure that they re-qualify before their Certificates expire.